Skip to content

 119. Thirteenth Colony Southern Rye Whiskey

-Jim & Mike taste 13th Colony Southern Rye from Americus, Georgia — a caramel-forward, 95-proof craft rye with a sweet pecan pie finish.
+Jim & Mike taste 13th Colony Southern Rye from Americus, GA — a 95-proof, 96% rye mash bill packed with caramel, vanilla, and a sweet pecan-pie finish.

 The Bourbon Road Media Player